zeptofs/nz-api-documentation/README.md

 1. Clone the repo
 2. `$ bundle install`
 3. `$ yarn install`
+4. `$ bundle exec foreman start`
+5. Browse to http://localhost:4567 to preview the documentation.
-4. Edit the `source/openapi3/split.yaml` or any themes/templates
+4. Edit the `source/openapi3/split.yaml` or any themes/templates.
+The preview should update a few seconds after you save your changes.

-5. `$ yarn run widdershins -e options.yml ./source/openapi3/split.yaml -o ./source/index.html.md`
-    1. Preview: `$ bundle exec middleman server`
+Note: Currently only changes to split.yaml will trigger the automatic update.

 Publishing changes
 ---